Welcome to our newest yet late-to-the-party-again review about the Samsung 950 Pro solid state drive, which was released right around October, 2015.

 The Interface — NVME (M.2) versus AHCI (SATA)

 The NVMe abbreviation is short for Non-Volatile Memory Express –as opposed to Volatile Memory a.k.a RAM– and it’s one cool architecture backed by the big brands including Intel, Samsung, Sandisk, Seagate and Dell.

 The NVMe technology was developed as another mean to access SSD via PCIe lane on the motherboard.
 The older protocol AHCI pairs well with mechanical drives, but it’s never able to keep up with the low latency SSDs efficiently.
-Consequently, you probably notice by now that there isn’t a SATA version of the 950 Pro available; instead it is replaced by the M.2 interface which relies on PCIe 3.0 bus lane, well known for its robust encoding and higher-bandwidth capability.
+As the result, you probably realize by now that there isn’t a SATA version of the 950 Pro available; instead it is replaced by the M.2 interface which relies on PCIe 3.0 bus lane –well known for its robust encoding and higher-bandwidth capability.

 First, we all know the SATA III interface is theoretically rated at 6 Gb/s –but sure you also know it’s b.s.

 In real world performance, you can only get 600 MB/s at best, due to the 8b/10b encoding of this protocol.
 In short, 20% of of the total packet being transferred are overhead –it’s used to recover the actual data that were embedded in.
 That’s the reason even the best SATA solid-state drive today caps out at 550 MB/s or less.
 Fortunately, the same complication doesn’t occur with the latest PCI Express revision.

 The PCIe is an extremely robust bus technology and originally designed as an underlying layer to transport data at super high-speed for video card, thunderbolt card and other add-ons.
 First gen PCIe version 1.0 and 2.0 have the same percentage of overhead as SATA III today, which is 20%.